dnym/tcsa01/planning.md

 ### More Questions & Decisions
 - What if the user enters invalid input (such as letters)?
 Would it count as the wrong answer, or should the question be restated after a warning?
+  - >*If the user enters invalid input, give a warning and restate the question to allow them to try again.
+Let's make the experience user-friendly.*
 - Should the user be able to cancel a running game (mid-round)?
 If so, should it be shown in the history?
+  - >*Yes, users can cancel a running game mid-round.
+It's not necessary to show canceled games in the history to keep it focused on completed games.*
 - What if there are too many games/rounds in the history to show?
 Should it be capped, or should the user be expected to scroll?
 Or should we print a number of lines and "press enter to view more"?
+  - >*Let's keep it user-friendly.
+Display a certain number of lines and add "press enter to view more" for easy navigation in the history.*

 ## MVP Functionality